KnowageLabs/Knowage-Documentation/functionalities-guide/FreeInquiry/ka_user_freeinquiry.rst

 This function allows to manage and study measures on parallel periods.
 For example if one wants to analize the product sales of the current year and, at the same time, those of the previuos year.
 The following are some possible use cases:

-The PARALLEL_YEAR

 -  no temporal filter is set and the temporal functions are applied directly on measures.
 In this case the current year is taken as        default value.
 When the functions are applied on measures the user must apply them on ALL measures in order to have a coherent          result.

 1. In the case the user wants the sum of a measure relative to current year, he/she must drag and drop the measure in the “select          fields” panel and launch the temporal function PARALLEL_YEAR passing 0 as value.
 See Figure 9.22 as example.

    |image236|

    Figure 9.22: PARALLEL_YEAR example: sum of a measure referred to a specific time year.

 2. In the case the user wants to compare the sales of 2016 with those of the previous year.
 He/she has to drag twice the measure inside    the “select fields” panel and indicate the temporal function “PARALLEL_YEAR” using 0 and 1 as value parameters.
 See Figure 9.23.

    |image237|

    Figure 9.23: PARALLEL_YEAR example: comparing data with different time interval.

 -  Suppose now that the analysis requires to compare the unit sold from January to March of the current year with that of the same time    interval of the previous one.
 In this instance the user must set the temporal filter which will be the point of reference as shown      in Figure 9.24.

    |image238|

    Figure 9.24: PARALLEL_YEAR example: setting the temporal filter.

 Remember that the temporal filter uses the “IN” operator.

 -  In the case one wants to compare the sales per month of the current year with the ones of the parallel year, the user should add the    month field in the select clause (picking it up from the used temporal hierarchy) and group by it.

    |image239|

    Figure 9.25: Comparing results with those of the parallel year.

 An example of data visualization is given in Figure 9.26 and in Figure 9.27.

    |image240|